deltachat/deltachat-pages/es/chatmail.md

 <img alt="Chatmail logo" src="../assets/logos/chatmail.svg" width="80" style="float:right;" />

-Chatmail servers are optimized for messaging with Delta Chat to provide a privacy-preserving and speedy user experience, securely interoperable with chatmail and classic e-mail servers.
+Chatmail servers provide a privacy-preserving and speedy messaging experience, securely interoperable with chatmail and classic e-mail servers.
 **Tap a chatmail server link** to see the home page and then tap the QR invite code there: